+Implementing a risk management process is vital for any organization.
 Good risk management doesn’t have to be resource intensive or difficult for organizations to undertake or insurance brokers to provide to their clients.
-With a little formalization, structure, and a strong understanding of the organization, risk management planning can be rewarding.
+With a little formalization, structure, and a strong understanding of the organization, the risk management process can be rewarding.

 1. Identify Potential Risks

 The four main risk categories of risk are hazard risks, such as fires or injuries; operational risks, including turnover and supplier failure; financial risks, such as economic recession; and strategic risks, which include new competitors and brand reputation.

 An organization can identify their risks through experience and internal history, consulting with industry professionals, and external research.
 They may also try interviews or group brainstorming, as discussed in this Project Manager article: 8 New Ways to Identify Risks.

 It’s important to remember that the risk environment is always changing, so this step should be revisited regularly.

 What is the likelihood of a risk occurring and if it did, what would be the impact?

 Many organizations use a heat map to measure their risks on this scale.
 A risk map is a visual tool that details which risks are the most likely and severe (and thus require the most resources) and which are either very unlikely or would have low impact (meaning time and money can be spent elsewhere).